-The Building Commission recommends only licensed pest controllers carry out this work.
+Building and Energy recommends only licensed pest controllers carry out this work.
 Chemical baits Strategically placed bait stations can be used to lure termites to a food source, such as dry wood or paper refuse.
 About 30 bait stations are needed for a typical house and they need to be inspected regularly to assess termite activity.

 Once the termites are attracted to the bait station, a particular termicide is added that sticks to the termite.